mchmarny/dapr-demos/setup/README.md

   * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to do k8s stuff (`brew install kubectl`)
   * [Helm 3](https://helm.sh/docs/intro/install/) to install Dapr and its dependencies (`brew install helm`)
   * [certbot](https://certbot.eff.org/lets-encrypt/osx-other.html) to generate wildcard cert (`brew install certbot`)
+* Domain name and access to the DNS service where you can manage it

 ## Deployment